ember-learn/super-rentals-tutorial/src/chapters/14-provider-components.md

 wait  .rental
 ```

-* It worked!
-* Let's write a test for this new behavior while we're at it.
+Hooray, it works!
+Awesome.
+Now that we've tried this out manually in the UI, let's write a tests for this new behavior as well.

 ```run:file:patch lang=js cwd=super-rentals filename=tests/integration/components/rentals-test.js
 @@ -2,3 +2,3 @@